Eight Husker football players suing Big Ten over fall postponement; Big Ten says suit 'has no merit'

 The suit also casts doubt on whether the Big Ten Council of Presidents and Chancellors ever formally voted on the decision to postpone, citing several comments from league administrators.
 Since most of those comments have been made, UNL Chancellor Ronnie Green has said emphatically that there was a formal vote and that it was not unanimous, though a formal tally has not been publicized.

-Flood and his co-council, attorneys Mark Laughlin and Pat Cooper of Fraser Stryker Law Firm in Omaha, did not take any questions at the news conference.
+Flood and his co-council, Laughlin and Pat Cooper of Fraser Stryker Law Firm in Omaha, did not take any questions at the news conference.

 "This is now a matter for the court," Flood said.